 Artist Statement

 How does culture shape who we are?
-This question drives my work, confronting the institutionalized cultural and political norms that dictate women's identity and sexuality.
+This question drives my work as I reflect on the cultural norms and practices that influence women’s identity.
 Through self-portraiture, I explore my own identity and experiences growing up in Kenya.
 I use culturally significant fabrics to go beyond aesthetics, sparking symbolic dialogue on the role of culture in molding us.
-In my recent site-specific installations, creating patchwork tapestries from fabrics donated by women surrounding me symbolizes unity amidst the current political climate.

 Bio